rosinality/statisty/README.md

 ============
 This package was made mainly to do R based works on Python.
 So quite much of package code is came from packages of R.

-statisty.factor.FA: fa of psych package statisty.factor.rotation.*: GPArotation package
+* statisty.factor.FA: psych package
+* statisty.factor.rotation.*: GPArotation package